numaproj/numaflow/README.md

 ## Use Cases

 - Real-time data analytics applications.
-- Event driven applications such as anomaly detection, monitoring and alerting.
+- Event driven applications such as anomaly detection, monitoring, and alerting.
 - Streaming applications such as data instrumentation and data movement.
 - Workflows running in a streaming manner.